joshuarossi/luthub-supabase/README.md

 ## TODOS

+- [ ] Make sure we are deduplicating image requests
 - [ ] Implement WebGL for better performance
 - [ ] Investigate combining LUT's dynamically
 - [ ] Allow people to edit their uploaded LUT's details